S-ROLL/notebook.language/BASIC IELTS_29/Speaking/describe_sample.md

 In fact, the job of a singer is too physically and mentally demanding for me.
 The long hours of practice and the pressure to maintain a public image are overwhelming ``ˌoʊvərˈwɛlmɪŋ``.
 Specially, The lack of privacy makes me feel particularly ``pərˈtɪkjʊlɚli`` challenging.

 In conclusion, while singing was a childhood dream, I have come to understand that it's not a suitable career choice for me.
+### Task 3
+Here are the paragraphs for each question using the provided sample structures:

+1. **What kind of jobs do young people in your country like to do?**
+    Young people in my country are really into jobs in the tech industry, such as software development and digital marketing.
+These roles offer creativity, innovation, and a dynamic work environment, which appeal to the younger generation.
+Additionally, many are also drawn to careers in entrepreneurship and start-ups, seeking the excitement of building something new and impactful.

+2. **Which one do young people prefer, an interesting job or a job with a high salary?**
+    It kinda depends on individual priorities, but generally, young people seem to lean towards interesting jobs.
+They value passion and fulfillment in their work, which keeps them motivated and satisfied.
+However, for some, the practicality of a high salary is crucial, especially when considering financial stability and future goals.

+3. **Do you think it is easier to get a job now than in the past?**
+    I would probably say it is easier to get a job now compared to the past.
+With the advancement of technology and the proliferation of online job platforms, job seekers have more access to opportunities.
+However, the competition has also increased, and the expectations for skills and qualifications are higher, making it a mixed scenario.

+4. **Do you think A.I (artificial intelligence) will take over many jobs?**
+    It kinda depends on the industry, but I believe A.I will take over many jobs, especially those involving repetitive and routine tasks.
+Fields like manufacturing and data processing are likely to see significant automation.
+However, jobs requiring creativity, critical thinking, and human interaction are less likely to be completely replaced by A.I.

 ## Describe an occasion when you heard someone complaining about something in a restaurant / store or other business places
 Last summer, I witnessed ``ˈwɪtnɪst`` a significant complaint while eating street food in Hanoi, specifically ``spi'sifikəli`` Bun Cha.
 It was around noon, in the heart ``hɑ:t`` of Hanoi’s Old Quarter ``'kwɔ:tə``, when a family sitting at the table next to mine showed **dissatis**faction ``ˌdɪsˌsætɪsˈfækʃən`` with their meal.